 - Stays in-house past 8 pm for on-call duties, these are considered "unplanned". - If a resident spends more than 3 hours in-house during home call, then the resident should take the following day off clinical duties.
-S/he may round at 6 am and complete any remaining work, but should leave early enough to ensure adequate rest time and not take on new patients.
+S/he may round at 6 am and complete any remaining work, but must not take on new patients and leave early enough to ensure adequate rest time.